 At the center of the target is mercy.

 Lesson #3: God's desire is for mercy to triumph over judgement.
 (Mt 5:7; 9:13; 12:7; 18:32-35; Lk 6:37, James 2:12-13)

 If someone has set their entire will upon a course of sin, don’t worry that your intercession will somehow help this person “get away with it.”
 God doesn’t wink at any kind of sin, much less the hardhearted kind.
 If someone insists on their course, they will eventually come face to face with God and HIS justice will be complete.
 What you may accomplish, though, is to prevent some of the collateral damage that would strike others—and perhaps you will buy that person a little more time to repent.
 (Look what happened with Abigail's husband: His encampment was spared, but he suffered a stroke.
-Even so, he had time to consider what he'd done before he died.)
+Even so, he had time to consider what he'd done and repent before he died.)